Oregon Desert Trail Impact Monitoring

 This is a photo monitoring project

-Volunteers will take geolocated photos with their smartphones or devices along pre-determined photo points on the Oregon Desert Trail.
+Volunteers will take geolocated photos with their smartphones or devices along predetermined photo points on the Oregon Desert Trail.

 Volunteers will need to be comfortable with off-trail navigation and hiking long distances.
-Some photo monitoring points could be visited as a day trip, others will involved a multi-day backpacking trip.
+Some photo monitoring points could be visited as a day trip, others will involve a multi-day backpacking trip.
 You can monitor one photo point, or all of them; multiple photos taken throughout the year taken by different volunteers are encouraged.